AxelMonge/AxelMonge/README.md

-# Hi, I'm [Your Name]!
+# Hi, I'm Axel!

 Welcome to my GitHub profile.
 I'm a passionate developer with a love for continuous learning and technology.

 ## About Me

 I am a Systems Engineering student at the National University of Costa Rica.
 I love solving problems and creating innovative solutions through programming.
-My main interests include web development, artificial intelligence, and process automation.
+My main interests include web development and artificial intelligence.

 ## Technical Skills